AI for Consultants

 Total12-18 hrs/week$1,800-2,700/wk$6,000-9,000/wk

-OpenClaw costs $0 (it's open source).
-The AI model API runs $15-30/month.
-Even at the conservative end — a consultant billing $150/hr who saves 8 hours per week — that's $1,200/week in recovered capacity for $30/month in AI costs.
+Claude Code itself is free to install.
+Usage through the Anthropic API typically runs $15-30/month for a solo consultant (or it's covered by a Claude Pro/Team subscription).
+Even at the conservative end — a consultant billing $150/hr who saves 8 hours per week — that's $1,200/week in recovered capacity for about $30/month in AI costs.
 A 160x return.

-Step 1: Install OpenClaw
+Step 1: Install Claude Code

-Step 3: Connect Your Channels
+Step 3: Connect External Tools via MCP

 Step 4: Configure for Consultants

-# Example SOUL.md for a consultant
+# CLAUDE.md — Example for a consultant

-You help with client communication, scheduling, document drafts,
+You help with client communication, scheduling, proposal drafts,

-and administrative tasks.
-Always maintain professional tone.
+research briefings, and administrative tasks.
+Always maintain a

-flag those for the consultant to review.
+recommendations — flag those for me to review.

 Step 5: Set Safety Limits